-Here are the best practices to using avatars in reinforcing your personal brand online:
+Here are the rules for personal branding to reinforcing your personal brand online:

 What is the goal of your personal avatar?